National symbols of Lithuania: Jesus and saints

 Wooden carvings of Rūpintojėlis, "The Jesus who cares for us," are often seen at crossroads and in cemeteries.
 He always rests his head on his right arm, his left hand rests on his knee, a crown of thorns on his head shows drops of blood, and his face is full of solicitude and sorrow.

 The pose may represent Jesus' anticipation of his crucifixion, after his scourging and crowning with thorns.
 It is also said to depict Jesus after his resurrection and before his ascension.
 One legend has it that Jesus traveled throughout the world wearing his crown of thorns; during his journeys, he sometimes sat on stones near the road and wept.

 The patron saint of Lithuania and Poland is Saint Casimir, who is held to have a special affinity for young people; he died in his twenties.
 His image often appears in stained glass in Lithuanian churches, often holding a lily.
 Saint Casimir's Day is celebrated on March 4.
 He was said to have appeared as an apparition in 1518 at the Daugava River during the Muscovite-Lithuanian Wars, encouraging the Lithuanians.

 After his death, his relics in Vilnius became a frequent destination of pilgrims; St. Casimir's Fair developed around these pilgrimages, became an annual event, and is still held today.

 Other saints who may be seen in coats of arms and elsewhere include Saint George and Saint Christopher.

 National dress

 Lithuania folk costumes make use of linen weavings in geometric patterns.
 The full costume is worn only by folk dance groups and the like, but the characteristic fabrics appear in belts, ties, scarves, and other accessories worn on national holidays.

+Some parts of the folk costume are customary to only particular regions of Lithuania.
+Delmonas (or dalmonas, plural delmonai) – is a part of women's garb, originated in Lithuania Minor.
+It is essentially an elaborately decorated purse (outwear pocket), visibly attached to the waist by a waist-band, made out of dark colored velvet, silk, wool or cotton and elaborately embroided with colorful threads and glass beads.
+This female costume feature represents the Prussian Lithuanians and is not common to other ethnographic regions of Lithuania.
+In 2019 Delmonai of Lithuania Minor were inscribed into The Intangible Cultural Heritage Inventory of Lithuania as a form of folk art, traditional craftsmanship or agricultural activities.